risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

     - `--hummock-storage-directory state_data`.
 4. Configure meta service to use the new meta store.

-## Restore from a meta snapshot (etcd as meta store backend)
+### etcd as meta store backend

-If the cluster has been using etcd as meta store backend, use the following steps to restore from a meta snapshot.
+If the cluster has been using etcd as meta store backend, follow these steps to restore from a meta snapshot.

 1. Shut down the meta service.
     :::note
     This step is especially important because the meta backup and recovery process does not replicate SST files.
 It is not permitted for multiple clusters to run with the same SSTs set at any time, as this can corrupt the SST files.
     :::
-2. Create an new meta store, i.e. a new and empty etcd instance.
+2. Create a new meta store, i.e. a new and empty etcd instance.
 3. Restore the meta snapshot to the new meta store.

     ```bash